eliasnema/eliasnema.github.io/_posts/2020-07-20-newsletter-gpt.md

 # 💰Costs in AI

-- A very interesting conversation on last [week’s TWIML AI podcast](https://twimlai.com/twiml-talk-391-the-case-for-hardware-ml-model-co-designwith-diana-marculescu/){:target="_blank"} about model design optimization for hardware.
+- A very interesting conversation on last [week's TWIML AI podcast](https://twimlai.com/twiml-talk-391-the-case-for-hardware-ml-model-co-designwith-diana-marculescu/){:target="_blank"} about model design optimization for hardware.
-- [Another article](https://www.wired.com/story/prepare-artificial-intelligence-produce-less-wizardry/){:target="_blank"} suggests that despite shaving off 3/4 of errors in logistic optimization with the help of deep learning, a European retailer chose not to use the model because of costs.
+- [Another article](https://www.wired.com/story/prepare-artificial-intelligence-produce-less-wizardry/){:target="_blank"} suggests that despite shafing off 3/4 of errors in logistic optimization prediction with the help of deep learning, a European retailer chose not to use the model because of costs.

 Until very recently DL has been driven by the research in big companies.
 This means almost unlimited resources.
 It’s great to validate and/or win the market.
 But with time, you need to get the unit economics right.
 For training and serving and smaller devices (a smartphone in 2017 was able to run [AlexNet only for 1 hour](https://arxiv.org/pdf/1611.05128.pdf){:target="_blank"}).